-We eat more wheat products now than ever in history because breads are so convenient due to mass production.
+We eat more wheat products now than ever in history because bread is so convenient due to mass production.
 Food manufacturers also add wheat and/or wheat gluten in a large majority of processed foods.

 One of the biggest problems with gluten intolerance or gluten allergies is that there can be a long list of seemingly unrelated symptoms – and not all of them are specific to the gut!

 - Ear Infections (especially chronic infections in small children)